yuexiao-wang/docs.getcloudify.org/content/plugins/diamond.md

 title: Diamond Plugin
 category: Plugins
 draft: false
-abstract: "Cloudify diamond plugin description and configuration"
 weight: 1300
 ---
-{{% gsSummary %}} {{% /gsSummary %}}

 # Description

 Diamond plugin is used to install & configure a [Diamond](https://github.com/BrightcoveOS/Diamond) monitoring agent (version 3.5) on hosts.
 Diamond is a python daemon that collects system metrics and publishes them to multiple destinations.
-It is capable of collecting cpu, memory, network, i/o, load and disk metrics as well as many other metrics as specified in the [docs](https://github.com/BrightcoveOS/Diamond/wiki/Collectors).
-Additionally, it features an API for implementing custom collectors for gathering metrics from almost any source.

 # Plugin Requirements: